High-Level Working Dialogue

 The Acceleration Dialogues are a series of high-level diplomatic dialogues, co-convened since October 2015 by Citizens’ Climate and the International Center for Dialogue and Peacebuilding, with technical support from the Geoversiv Foundation, in collaboration with the Norwegian Nobel Institute.

 - The first dialogue led to publication of an outline of climate-related economic and investment opportunity.

 - Subsequent dialogues have explored critical challenges toward achieving macro-critically resilient economies.

 - The common theme is how to ensure investment secures a healthy relationship between human activity and Earth’s life-support systems.

 - Through the work of this series, the goal was set to achieve 100% climate-smart finance, through the Resilience Intel initiative.

-A critical outcome, beyond this mapping, will be to widen the scope of the blue economy to encompass all elements of business, investment, and relevant policy.
+A critical outcome will be to widen the scope of discussions about investment in the blue economy to encompass all elements of business, finance, and relevant policy.
 The ocean-affecting industries and areas of innovation to be explored include: